frank-ceballos/frank-blog/content/posts/01CoronaTexas/index.md

 {{< 02bar "images/03BarPlot.html" >}}

-The number of cases and deaths continue to exponentially increase, it seems that the situation in Texas is far from its apex.
+The number of cases and deaths continue to exponentially increase, it seems that the situation in Texas is far from its peak.

 {{< 01bar "images/01BarPlot.html" >}}